Apillon/sdk/packages/cli/README.md

 ### Environment Variables

-You can use environment variables to set the API URL, API key, and API secret:
+You can use environment variables to set an API key, and an API secret:

-- `APILLON_API_URL`: Apillon API URL.
 - `APILLON_API_KEY`: Apillon API key.
 - `APILLON_API_SECRET`: Apillon API secret.